Frankxz/ActivityApp/README.md

 # ColorCardApp
 **Training app** \
 Simple app with tinder like cards with random fetched from Bored API activities you can do.
-Also with saving your favorite activities in UserDefaults  \
+Also with saving your favorite activities in UserDefaults.

 Left swipe - no interested \
 Right swipe - interested -> adding to your favorite activities list